thisislawatts/SublimeTODO/README.markdown

-`Show TODOs: Project and open files` scans all files in your project `Show TODOs: Open files only` scans only open, saved files Both are triggered from the command palette.
+`Show TODOs: Project and open files` scans all files in your project `Show TODOs: Open files only` scans only open, saved files `Show TODOs: Specified files only` scans only specified directories from your settings All three are triggered from the command palette.
 No default key bindings are provided.

 ## Navigating results